manuel-192/m-m/Source/arch-news-for-you/README.md

 param | description
 ------ | -----------
-days | Number of days how old news are checked.
+days | Number of days before now to consider as news.
 If 'days' is not given, it shows only the latest headline.